Borough of Broxtowe: History

 The new district was named after the ancient Broxtowe Wapentake, which had covered a larger area.
 Despite the name, the district does not include the Broxtowe Estate, which is in Nottingham.
 The district was granted borough status in 1977, allowing the chair of the council to take the title of mayor.

+Under current local government reorganisation plans, all district councils in Nottinghamshire, as well as the county council, will be abolished in 2028, with the district being split between a Nottinghamshire unitary authority and a Greater Nottingham unitary covering an area including and around Nottingham.

 Governance

 Broxtowe Borough Council provides district-level services.
 County-level services are provided by Nottinghamshire County Council.
 Parts of the district are also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under no overall control since January 2025, when the majority of the Labour councillors, including the leader of the council, Milan Radulovic, left the party.
 They were the largest group on the council, and managed to form a minority administration.
 They initially formed a group called the Broxtowe Independents, which was subsequently registered as a formal political party called the Broxtowe Alliance in February 2025.

 The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: